 When it comes to social structure, Lee explained to me that three important people governed the village: the shaman, the guru and the medium woman.
 In Western terms, I suppose, that would be the doctor, the mayor and the priest (the intermediary between the human world and the spirit world).

-I was astonished by the level of English he spoke as I understood schooling was not only disregarded but also thought to be something bad depriving people from enough time to work the fields or in the coffee plantation.
+I was astonished by the level of English he spoke as I understood schooling was not only disregarded but also thought to be something bad depriving people of their time to work the fields or in the coffee plantation.
 He learnt English only through communication with the tourists.
 Quite impressive!
 His motivation?
 Surprisingly, laziness – it was far easier to learn English and talk to the foreigners, than to do field work.
 With formal education almost non-existent, many believe that the Earth is flat; that cameras steal souls; that white people are white because they don’t work and drink a lot of milk; that through a handshake you can transfer black magic; that making a plan for the future would bring bad fortune.

 Being such a closed community, most of them would never dare to explore further than the outskirts of their own village.